PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 			!! if you want me to not do any of these things PLEASEPLSPLSPLSPLS TEL ME!!!!! i don't want to make anyone uncomfortable !!

-			Example of how i talk so you can judge if you may like interacting wit me !! example guy: " dude we had strawberry milk at school today .. that's my least favourite flavour </3</3..
-PMO !! me : I ALSO LOATHE STRAWBY MILK THE MOST OF ALL THE MILK FLAVOURS IVE TRIED (ive only tried regular, soy, almond, and chocly milk) (soy is my FAVFURRIT !!!), hopefully they have better milk next time oomf ! we never have any milk besides soy and regular and very rarely chocolate, i am sharing wit you right neow trust ! (hands you cup of your favurrit milk with a fun bendy straw) ! i generally try and combine three different methods into my responses in order to maximise the options you have of saying in response; 1. responding to whatyou say with typically my opinion on it and a comparable event from my life if possible, 2. if i can use an example from my life i would phrase it so that you can ask further questions or comment on it (or try and do this anywhere in the text not just an example, just giving more details that you can ask about !) and 3. doing some sort of funny/silly "roleplay" kind of action (the "hands you cup of milk" moment)/a movement with my pony, mostly because i think it is fun and makes people happy and you
+			Example of how i talk so you can judge if you may like interacting wit me !! all of this stuff may or may not be in one message, but they are things i try and keep in mind when interacting !

+		  example guy: " dude we had strawberry milk at school today .. that's my least favourite flavour </3</3..
+PMO !! me : I ALSO LOATHE STRAWBY MILK THE MOST OF ALL THE MILK FLAVOURS IVE TRIED (ive only tried regular, soy, almond, and chocly milk) (soy is my FAVFURRIT !!!), hopefully they have better milk next time oomf ! we never have any milk besides soy and regular and very rarely chocolate, i am sharing wit you right neow trust ! (hands you cup of your favurrit milk with a fun bendy straw) ! explanation : i generally try and combine three different methods into my responses in order to maximise the options you have of saying in response; 1. responding to whatyou say with typically my opinion on it and a comparable event from my life if possible, 2. if i can use an example from my life i would phrase it so that you can ask further questions or comment on it (or try and do this anywhere in the text not just an example, just giving more details that you can ask about !) and 3. doing some sort of funny/silly "roleplay" kind of action (the "hands you cup of milk" moment)/a movement with my pony, mostly because i think it is fun and makes people happy and you